Our focus areas

 100,000 children are reported as going missing in India every year with unofficial numbers likely to be far higher.
 Many are trafficked into sex work and forced labour, experiencing violence, abuse and exploitation.

 Despite an increased enrolment rate of 96.7% among 6-14 year olds, by the age of 11, less than 50% of children can read to the level expected of an eight year old.

 An estimated 10-12 million people enter the workforce each year, along with 7-8 million workers who are moving out of agriculture.
 Yet, in 2017, only an estimated 7 million jobs were created.

 What we are doing

 To address the scale of the challenges in India, we are bringing fresh thinking to how projects are funded.
-We have launched an ambitious $11m Development Impact Bond to improve quality of learning for 300k children.
+We have launched an ambitious $11m Development Impact Bond to improve quality of learning for hundreds of thousands of children.